How to use social media for business: 7 tips for success

 Since you probably use social media for personal use, it can be easy to fall into the trap of posting personal stuff onto your business page.
 Your business page should be strictly business.
 No family photos.
 No holiday selfies.
 No rants if you’ve had a bad day.
 Save that for your friends and family.

 Before you post anything, check for typos and ensure it makes sense.
 If you can run it past a colleague before posting – even better.

 While it’s great to be busy, most small businesses face peaks and troughs.
 When things are quiet, a special offer is a great way to drum up work.
 And there’s no easier way to get the message out there than a social post.

-If you want to get serious about promoting your brand online, it might be worth hiring a professional.
+Paid Google Ads can put your business even further up the search page and give you more prospects.
+If you want to get serious about promoting your brand on social media, it might be worth hiring a professional.